I’ve received many an email from people telling me what a bastard I am to mention weight loss as a benefit of eating a Whole Food Plant Based diet.

 During the 10 day fast I lost about 30 pounds, although half of that came back within another week or so (and I fully expected that).
 When it was time to slowly break my fast, I started with a single strawberry.
 And it was the most magnificent thing I had ever eaten!
 In that moment of bliss I made a snap decision to go vegan (which I have since refined to be whole food plant based).

 Over the coming months I went overboard, which is typical for me.
 I bought more books.
 I started a daily yoga practice.
-A bought a chest freezer to store all the wonderful food I would be cooking.
+A bought a chest freezer to store all of the wonderful food I would be cooking.
 I bought a high powered blender and started making green smoothies.
 I started weekend cooking marathons and taught myself how to successfully wing it in the kitchen.

 I discovered things like kale and flax seeds and coconut oil.
 I ate a Brussel Sprout and didn’t die (as a kid I was convinced I would).
 The caffeine and soda are gone for good.
 All I drink now is water and decaf green tea.